 Thought you should know.
 I link to products and services that I love from time to time.
 Some of these links I have an affiliate relationship with.
 What does that mean?
 I may make a small percentage from any purchases you make, but don't worry, you won't pay even a penny more.

 Being coffee lovers, we’re interested in the way coffee affects our health.
-On our natural health journey we found ourselves asking, “Is coffee good for you?”
+On our natural health journey, we found ourselves asking, “Is coffee good for you?”

 I suppose the average coffee drinker isn’t going to investigate the state of the coffee industry or really even give it much thought.
-When you’re brewing the morning pot, waiting anxiously on that first cup of joe, who wants to think about poor production practices, chemical and pesticide contamination and the ongoing problem with mold being found in some brands?
+When you’re brewing the morning pot, waiting anxiously on that first cup of joe, who wants to think about poor production practices, chemical, and pesticide contamination and the ongoing problem with the mold being found in some brands?

 People who have lived or traveled abroad say they’ve had good coffee while in other countries and never experienced any unpleasant feelings or jitters.
 As soon as they are back in the states and drink the mass-produced coffee most people drink in America, they get those headaches, uneasy feelings and jitters.

 Did you know there have been over 19,000 studies on coffee and its effects on health?
 Yet there’s still a lot of confusion about coffee.
 I remember being told as a teen that if I drank any it would stunt my growth and may even grow hair on my chest!
 Now that I am older and enjoy coffee myself, I think my grandparents just wanted to keep it all for themselves!

 But in all seriousness, there is so much contradictory information out there about coffee.
 One study says it’s not healthy to drink, while others say it’s healthy for you.
 When researching the topic, you’ll also find a lot of misinformation as with most things nowadays.
 UGH!
 How do you know who’s right?
 Is coffee good for you?